 Another option involves loading the truck onto a traditional trailer.
 Drop deck, flatbed, gooseneck, and lowboy trailers are the types usually employed for hauling trucks.
 The size and weight of the truck will ultimately determine how much shipping will cost, as well as whether or not you can ship it along with other vehicles to save money.
 One chief advantage is no wear and tear on the truck, barring adverse weather conditions.
 However, as with piggybacking, shipping may be slower due to multi-stop deliveries, which is important to keep in mind if you’re on a tight deadline.

 When preparing a truck for shipping, make sure that all fluids are topped off, there are no leaks, and the gas tank is roughly one-quarter full.
 Be sure to remove any personal belongings, as well.
 Keep in mind that inoperable vehicles are not eligible for some types of transport, so it’s important to give your driver as much information as possible so there aren’t any surprises down the line.

-Connect With Brokers Using FR8Star
+Connect With Transport Companies Using FR8Star